-The timeframes specified above are required by rule, so do not delay the investigation of your site.
-You must complete the site investigation and cleanup within those timeframes in order to maintain your compliance with the spills law and chapters NR 700 through NR754.
-We have provided detailed technical guidance to environmental consultants.
+If responsible parties want a formal written response from the department on a specific submittal, please be aware that a review fee is required in accordance with ch.
+NR 749, Wis.
+Adm.
+Code.
+However, DNR acknowledges that reimbursement for review time spent on Fort McCoy submittals in this case is made through the DSMOA agreement.
+Please be aware that the timeframes specified above are required by rule, and you must complete the site investigation and cleanup to maintain your compliance with the spills law and chapters NR 700 through NR754.
 Your consultant is expected to know our technical procedures and administrative rules and should be able to answer your questions on meeting cleanup requirements.